-The John Wayne Pioneer Trail follows the historic route of the Chicago, Milwaukee, St. Paul and Pacific Railroad, also known as the Milwaukee Road.
+The Palouse to Cascades Trail follows the historic route of the Chicago, Milwaukee, St. Paul and Pacific Railroad, also known as the Milwaukee Road.
 Founded in the midwest in 1947, the Milwaukee Road gradually expanded west, successfully conquering significant engineering challenges and extending to over 10,000 miles of line to reach western Washington.
 The Milwaukee Road corridor was the best engineered rail line serving the Pacific Northwest.

 Malden's boom days as the Columbian Headquarters of the Milwaukee Road, 1911.
-At one time, Malden had a depot, multiple hotels, saloons, stores, and the largest locomotive turntable in the world.
+At one time, Malden had a depot, multiple hotels, saloons, stores, and a roundhouse.
 Today a post office is almost all that remains of Malden's services.

 In 1914 the railroad adopted electrification as an alternative to steam power for sections of the route.
 The system used a 3,000 volt DC line overhead.
 The first district was electrified in 1915 in Montana, and two years later, a separate district was electrified between Othello and Tacoma in Washington.
-Remnants of this historic period of electrification can still be seen along the John Wayne Pioneer Trail.
+Remnants of this historic period of electrification can still be seen along the Palouse to Cascades Trail.

 The company made the decison in 1973 to de-electrify the units that were electrified, and switch to diesel in an effort to save costs.
 However, just as the electrification infrastructure was scrapped, the 1973 oil crisis took effect.
 Strained by financial burdens and growing competition, the railroad went through several restructuring processes before final bankruptcy in 1977.
 For more history of the Milwaukee Road in Washington, see Cascade Rail Foundation.

-West of the Columbia River, 110 miles of the trail were developed into Iron Horse State Park, in May 2018, WA State Parks and Recreation Commission renamed the State Park owned sections Palouse to Cascade State Park Trail).
+West of the Columbia River, Washington State Parks has developed110 miles of the trail.
+(Originally named Iron Horse State Park, in May 2018, WA State Parks and Recreation Commission renamed the State Park owned sections Palouse to Cascade State Park Trail).
 East of the Columbia River the trail remained largely undeveloped.

-In the 2015, three legislators from the 9th District crafted a State budget proviso attempting to close 135 miles of the eastern JWPT and give this property to adjacent land owners.
+In the 2015, three legislators from the 9th District crafted a State budget proviso attempting to close 135 miles of the trail through eastern WA and give this property to adjacent land owners.

-The Palouse to Cascades Trail Coalition (previously Friends of the John Wayne Pioneer Trail Organization was formed in January 2016 as a direct result of the public's surge of interest and the effort to save the trail.
+The Palouse to Cascades Trail Coalition (previously Friends of the John Wayne Pioneer Trail Organization) was formed in January 2016 as a direct result of the public's surge of interest and the effort to save the trail.
 Efforts are currently underway to improve sections of the trail in eastern WA as support for the trail continues to grow.

 The 2017 Washington State Legislative Session is critical to obtain needed funding for the trail.
-Learn more about the State Parks' requests in the 2017-2019 budget for JWPT projects.
+Learn more about the State Parks' requests in the 2017-2019 budget for PTCT projects.